FDio/csit/docs/bash_code_style.rst

     + Code MUST to store "$?" and call "set -e" immediatelly afterwards.

+    + Code MUST NOT use this approach when calling functions.

+      + That is because functions are instructed to apply "set -e" on their own which (when triggered) will exit the whole entry script.

+        + Unless overriden by ERR trap.
+          But code SHOULD NOT set any ERR trap.

+      + If code needs exit code of a function, it is RECOMMENDED to use pattern 'code="0"; called_function || code="${?}"'.

+        + In this case, contributor MUST make sure nothing in the called_function sub-graph relies on "set -e" behavior, because the call being part of "or construct" disables it.

   + Code MAY append "|| true" for benign commands, when it is clear non-zero exit codes make no difference.

+    + Also in this case, the contributor MUST make sure nothing within the called sub-graph depends on "set -e", as it is disabled.

 + Code MUST apply "-u" as unset variable is generally a typo, thus an error.